Search The Archive

 Description

 Pte.
-Gilmore Beatty’s Service Record (Reg/Ser# 237458) is available online through Library and Archives Canada.
+Gilmore Beatty’s service record (Reg/Ser# 237458) is available online through Library and Archives Canada.

 The Pte.
 Gilmore Beatty letters are part of the Gladys Hornibrook Collection.
 Living in the small village of Sundridge, near North Bay, Ontario, Gladys was only thirteen years old when World War One began.
 While the majority of her correspondence was with her uncles in overseas service, the letters, photos, and other memorabilia that she saved from the war years included two “pen-pal” letters received from Pte.
 Beatty.
 While they were stationed in France one of Gilmore's fellow soldiers put an advertisement in the Canadian "Family Herald" seeking a pen-pal.
 Overwhelmed by the response, he shared the letters with other interested soldiers and Gilmore was given one from Gladys.